trtc888/RNA-seq-analysis-sample/README.md

 # TCGA breast cancer RNA seq data analysis: an example procedure
 Date: 2025-03-10
+## Purpuse
+This document is to show a sample procedure to analyze TCGA RNA-seq results.
+Metaplastic breast cancer is a rare and aggresive cancer type with poor prognosis.
+Understanding its gene expression pattern is helpful to deciper the behavior of this cancer type.
+This procedure intends to compare the transcriptomes of metaplastic breast cancer with the infiltrating duct carcinoma from surgical samples.
+Results can be further aligned with experimenental findings and modelings.
 ## Step 1: download RNA-seq results from TCGA
 1. goto TCGA [database](https://portal.gdc.cancer.gov/).
 2. Open Projects, and check breast in primary sites.